online-ml/river/docs/releases/unreleased.md

 ## datasets

 - Added `datasets.Music`, which is a dataset for multi-output binary classification.
-- Added `datasets.gen.Friedman`, which is synthetic regression dataset.
+- Added `datasets.synth.Friedman`, which is synthetic regression dataset.
+- The `datasets.gen` module has been renamed to `datasets.synth`
+- Each dataset now has a `__repr__` method which displays some descriptive information.

 ## metrics